zeroc-ice/ice/cpp/BuildInstructionsWindows.md

  - [mcpp][6] 2.7.2 (with patches)

-You do not need to build these packages yourself, as ZeroC supplies [Nuget][7] packages for all these third party dependencies.
+You do not need to build these packages yourself, as ZeroC supplies [NuGet][7] packages for all these third party dependencies.

-The Ice build system for Windows downloads and installs the Nuget command line executable and these Nuget packages when you build Ice for C++.
+The Ice build system for Windows downloads and installs the NuGet command line executable and these NuGet packages when you build Ice for C++.
 The third-party packages are installed in the ``ice/cpp/msbuild/packages`` folder.

 ## Building Ice for C++